Hettiaratchi Lab

 Expected Graduation: June 2024

 Hola!
 My name is Juan, and I am from Fresno, California.
-I’m a third-year biochemistry major at the UO.
+I’m a fourth-year biochemistry major at the UO.
 I am very interested in medical technology and its applications.
 After I graduate, I hope to become a cosmetic chemist/formulator or continue my education at the UO through graduate school.
 I am very interested in plant medicine/eastern medicine, and I do a lot of yoga.

 Undergraduate Research Assistant (Human Physiology)